cutiebun69/dud3-murder-mystery/README.md

 - Waluigi
 - Wario

-## Music
-- Bowser's Theme (Super Mario 64)
-- Crazy Cap Shop
-- The Only Thing They Fear is You
-- Endless Stairs (Super Mario 64)
-- Mio Honda - Step!
-- Peach's Castle (Super Mario 64)
-- Sans (or is it?)
-- Sherbet Land (MKDD/MK8 Dual Mix)
-- SMB3 Ghost House (SNES)
-- Spamton
-- Wario's Gold Mine (MK8, Frontrunning)

-There's other miscellaneous sounds I didn't list here, but you'll probably eventually hear them one way or another.
-Who knows.
+There's other miscellaneous sounds and music I didn't list here, they're used all over the server.